linuxkay/yogurt/README.md

 Need to add bind for LAN DNS to avoid chaning hosts file everytime. <- Learn more about bind.

+Need to fix unable to reboot using SSD on Pi.

 ## Licence

 [MIT]